 The VirtualBox Guest Additions contain several different drivers.
 If for any reason you do not wish to install them all, you can specify the ones which you wish on the command line - for example to install the X Window graphic drivers.
-Type in the command sh ./VBoxAdditions.run help for more information.
+Type in the command for more information.